To give others

 Ever since Frederick Taylor suggested applying Adam Smith’s principle of the Division of Labor within the production and industrial engineering industry, to increase worker productivity,

 There is a lot that can be said to what motivated me to create the ROUNDMAP™.
 I will share some personal details in my upcoming

 Business growth seems to be on top of everyone’s agenda.
 We have to innovate to outperform the competition, transform ourselves into a digital business and

 Gijon, Asturias, España

-CROSS-SILO aims at what I identified as one of the root causes of poor performance: internal communication problems as a consequence of functional silos, in particular between the marketing, sales, and service departments.
-This has led me to create an integrated business framework – preferably deployed by a Grandmaster of Business™.
+CROSS-SILO aims at what I’ve identified as one of the root causes of poor performance: internal communication problems as a consequence of mental and functional silos, in particular between the marketing, sales, and service departments.
+This has led me to create an integrated business framework – preferably deployed with the help of a Grandmaster of Business™.
 Dit zijn uiterst ervaren individuen met een uitzonderlijk brede én diepe kijk op zaken.
 Prior to CROSS-SILO, the company was called Tenfore.